microsoft/CameraTraps/collaborations.md

 8. Do you have a GPU available (or access to cloud-based GPUs)?
 "I don't know what a GPU is" is a perfectly good answer.

+9. At the place where you plan to do most of your work, how is your upload bandwidth?
+If you're able to visit speedtest.net to measure your upload speed, that's helpful.
+(Running MegaDetector doesn't require connectivity, we just like to ask because it may impact some of the tools we recommend you use instead of or alongside MegaDetector.)

-9. How did you hear about MegaDetector?
+10. How did you hear about MegaDetector?

 The remaining questions are only relevant to questions about training a custom model, so if you prefer to focus on off-the-shelf solutions, you can stop here...

-10. What is your level of fluency in Python?
+11. What is your level of fluency in Python?

-11. About how many images do you have that you've already annotated, from roughly the same environments as the photos you need to process in the future?
+12. About how many images do you have that you've already annotated, from roughly the same environments as the photos you need to process in the future?

-12. If you have some images you've already annotated:
+13. If you have some images you've already annotated:

   - Did you keep all the empty images, or only the images with animals?
   - Are they from exactly the same camera locations that you need to process in the future (as in, cameras literally bolted in place), or from similar locations?